HZALGO/Data-Structures-and-Algorithms-with-Python/README.md

-# Simple-Python-Project
-this repository created for python tutorial project.
+# Data Structures and Algorithms with Python projects

+Here we will solve problems and exercises from the book Data Structures and Algorithms with Python by Kent D. Lee and Steve Hubbard.

-Description of project :
+Description of projects :

+sission 1
 - GUI - Draw Appiliction
-  use tkinter for create a GUI window to draw with turtle. this is a lesson 1 project of structur data and algoritmic with python.
+  use tkinter for create a GUI window to draw with turtle.